MobilityData/gtfs.org/docs/documentation/schedule/components/base.md

 # Base
 The following features provide the most basic and essential elements that a GTFS needs to represent a transit service.
 A GTFS consists of routes, each with associated trips.
-These trips visist one or more stops at specific times.
+These trips visit one or more stops at specific times.
 Trips only contain time-of-day information, and the days on which they operate are determined by calendars.
 All these features must be implemented together to enable a working GTFS feed.

 ## Agency